 Where I’m at it feels like Winter is moving at warp-speed into Spring (maybe even Summer), and because of that I wanted the seasons meet in harmony; in a recipe, of course!
-My lemon tree is being weighed down with ripe golden fruits and using them in a parfait with berries sounded like a great idea.
+My lemon tree is being weighed down with ripe golden fruits and using them in this Lemon Berry Cheezecake Parfait sounded like a great idea.
 It most certainly was!

 Things that are great about this cheezecake parfait: no baking involved, no added cane sugar, you get to use beautiful berries and bright citrus, the layering doesn’t have to be perfect (if it’s sloppy it means it’s “rustic”, right?), there are some probiotics in it, it is super delicious, and you can decide how many people you want to share it with.

 My favorite trick for getting a little tang in my cheezecake filling is to use non-dairy yogurt.
 The only issue with this is that they are definitely not equal!
-Some are more water-y, some are too starchy and gelatinous, and sometimes they’re hard to find.
-Insert Silk Dairy-free yogurt; they’re smooth, non-GMO, vegan, easy-to-find and are great to use in recipes or eat by themselves.
+Some are water-y, some are starchy and gelatinous, and sometimes they’re hard to find.
+Insert Silk Dairy-free yogurt; they’re non-GMO, vegan, easy-to-find, and great to use in recipes or just eat.